sarahciston/codingcare/posts/0critintro.md

 But I always mix up the terms `interpolate` and `interpellate`.
 To `interpellate` is to interrupt or intercede (again like interstitial) or to summon, cite, call out.
 Shall I interpolate the distance between `interpolate` and `interpellate`?
 Frantz Fanon describes being called out as a racialized body and witnessing himself as another person's brutal interpretation.[^Fanon] Louis Althusser describes being hailed by a representative of the State apparatus and understanding it is himself who is meant.[^Althusser] Both these interpellations are about being seen, about the necessity of submitting to this seeing, about shame.
 These interpellations are also crossing a distance, creating a nearness, pulling close under duress.
 This distance is a street or sidewalk, and it is also the conceptual distance between how someone else understands us and how we wish to be known.

 [^splines]: Splines were originally the physical, flexible materials used to create curves between points, used for calculations involved in arches, domes, and ship building.
+The principle relies on the resistance in materials, on the energy required to bend.

 [^Fanon]: Fanon, F. 1967.
 Black Skin, White Masks, trans.
 Charles Lam Markmann.